 Sarah Ervin

 KPCW Development DirectorSarah has spent her career in public service, advocacy, and community engagement.
-She and her family moved to Park City in 2018, at which time she started volunteering at KPCW as a weekday DJ before taking on a more formal role fundraising for the station.
+She and her family moved to Park City in 2018, at which time she started volunteering at KPCW as a weekday DJ before taking on a more formal role as Development Director responsible for fundraising for the station.
 She occasionally moonlights as a reporter and looks forward to her Friday morning DJ shifts when she gets to play listener requests and KPCW Fresh Tracks.
-A California native, Sarah lives in Pinebrook with her husband Mark, their children Jack and Sydney, and their two rescue dogs Lola and Butch Cassidy.
+A California native, Sarah lives in Pinebrook with her husband Mark, their children Jack and Sydney, and their rescue dog Butch Cassidy.

 -